bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Simple-Storage-Service.md

 7. Select Simple routing and click the **Next** button.
 8. Click on the **Define simple record** button.
 9. Enter the record name as defined above.
-10. Under Value/Route traffic to, select Alias to S3 website endpoint, the region, and the S3 Bucket from above.
+10. Under Value/Route traffic, select Alias to S3 website endpoint, the region, and the S3 Bucket from above.
 11. Click on the **Define simple record** button.
 12. Click on the **Create records** button.